leoanjossantos/playwright-random-calendar-date-generator/README.md

-# playwright-random-calendar-date-generator
-Playwright tests for Random Calendar Date Generator
+# Playwright Random Calendar Date Generator

 This repository contains an automated testing suite using [Playwright](https://playwright.dev/) for end-to-end (E2E) testing of web application [RANDON.ORG](https://www.random.org/calendar-dates).
-The tests are written in JavaScript following the Page Object Model (POM) design pattern to ensure scalability and maintainability.
+The tests are written in JavaScript following the Page Object Model (POM) design pattern to ensure **scalability** and **maintainability**.

 ## Table of Contents